 In addition, actions from the State legislature will always to pose a moderate financial risk to the City's ability to continue to deliver high-quality services.
 Though recent efforts to prevent unfunded mandates and efforts to adjust the redistribution of tax revenues from wealthier towns and school districts to other jurisdictions were successful, these challenges will remain ongoing.
-Thus, the City will continue its efforts to retain a coordinated and strong legislative apparatus.
+Thus, the City will continue its efforts to retain a coordinated and strong legislative apparatus to ensure proactive measures are implemented.